Thanks to historically Presbyterian racial-ethnic school, Monika Ruiz is following her dreams

 Tags: christmas joy offering, education, houston, mexico, Monika Ruiz, pcusa, PCUSA related racial ethnic school, presbyterian, presbyterian pan american school, Special Offerings

-Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Racial and Intercultural Justice Ministries, Hispanic/Latino-a Intercultural Congregational Support, Racial Ethnic & Women’s Ministries, Racial Ethnic Leadership Development and Recruitment, Racial Ethnic Schools and Colleges, Theological Education
+Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Racial, Gender and Intercultural Justice Ministries, Hispanic/Latino-a Intercultural Congregational Support, Racial Ethnic & Women’s Ministries, Racial Ethnic Leadership Development and Recruitment, Racial Ethnic Schools and Colleges, Theological Education